Who We Are

 Nuu-da’ Mv-ne’ exists to support our community as they learn and speak Nuu-wee-ya'

-Nuu-da’ Mv-ne’, which means our language's house or home, started as a digital archive designed to assemble all publicly available primary Nuu-wee-ya’ language sources, including Chetco, Upper Coquille, Tututni, Chasta Costa, Galice, Applegate, Tolowa, and others, into one location to facilitate further research and support ongoing language revitalization efforts.
-The archive is intended to serve as a place for language materials to live safely and as an easy access point for community members involved in language revitalization.
+Nuu-da’ Mv-ne’, which means our language's house or home, started as a digital archive designed to assemble all publicly available primary Nuu-wee-ya’ language sources into one location to facilitate further research and support ongoing language revitalization efforts.
+This archive serves as a place for language materials to live safely and as an easy access point for community members involved in language revitalization.

 Since then, we have grown into a full-fledged 501(c)3 dedicated to Nuu-wee-ya' language revitalization.
-We aim to serve all Nuu-wee-ya' speaking people across many contemporary tribal nations, and to act as an organizing hub for revitalization research, materials development and to support daily speaking in Nuu-wee-ya.
+We aim to serve all Nuu-wee-ya' speaking people across many contemporary tribal nations.
+We act as an organizing hub for revitalization research, materials development and to support people in speaking Nuu-wee-ya' in their daily lives.

 Contact Us